Legal Profession Admission Board

 Duration 4 or 5 years (part-time)

-Delivery method Evening lectures or weekend schools
+Tuition method Evening lectures and weekend schools

 Recognition Recognised for entry to the legal profession